E-Chemweno/Masonry-Walls-Dampness-Detection/README.md

 - Loads images from specified folders
 - Uses the first image as a reference
 - Processes each image to calculate the relative damp area
-- Generates grayscale, difference, thresholded, and opened images
+- Generates grayscale, difference, thresholded and opened images
 - Creates heatmaps and overlay images to visualize damp areas
 - Saves the processed images and results for further analysis